Trump arraignment scheduled for next week in Georgia election case

 Related video: Law professor points out why Trump is ‘disqualified’ from being president again

-Donald Trump’s arraignment in Fulton County, Georgia has been scheduled for 9.30am on 6 September.
+Donald Trump’s arraignment in Fulton County, Georgia has been scheduled for 9.30am on 6 September, a court docket has revealed.

 The remaining 18 defendants in the 2020 election subversion case have been scheduled to be arraigned after Mr Trump in 15-minute increments.